-Beijing Attractions: National Museum
+Beijing Attractions: National Museum of China

-National Museum 中国国家博物館
+National Museum of China 中国国家博物館

 The National Museum of China was built in 1959 as one of the "Ten Great Constructions" completed for the 10th anniversary of the foundation of the People's Republic in 1949.
 Located in a 300m-long, two-winged building on the east of Tiananmen Square facing the Great Hall of the People.